-A problem that can occur after installing an SSL Certificate is that you don’t see that much-wanted Green Padlock and the word ‘Secure’ in your toolbar.
-Instead, you see an exclamation mark and the words ‘Connection is Not Secure’ or a ‘Mixed Content’ warning.
-But you have an SSL certificate installed so the traffic between your server and browser should be being encrypted, right?
+A problem after installing an SSL Certificate is that you don’t see that much-wanted Green Padlock and the word ‘Secure’ in your toolbar.
+Instead, you see an exclamation mark and the words ‘Connection is Not Secure’ or a ‘Mixed Content warning.
+But you have an SSL certificate installed, so the traffic between your server and browser should be encrypted.

-Well, it isn’t the server that is causing the problem, it’s your code.
-Browsers want to make sure they protect their users so when you visit a website that is using an SSL Certificate, the browser will happily use it for content that it’s sending to the visitor.
+Well, it isn’t the server that is causing the problem.
+It’s your code.
+Browsers want to make sure they protect their users, so when you visit a website using an SSL Certificate, the browser will happily use it for content that it’s sending to the visitor.

 Why Is My Website Throwing This Error?

-Say your code is requesting an image from your server, but it’s requesting that image over a non-secured connection.
-The browser will throw a ‘Mixed-Content’ error, which means that some of the content is being encrypted and some isn’t.
+Say your code requests an image from your server, but it’s requesting that image over a non-secure connection.
+The browser will throw a ‘Mixed-Content’ error, which means some of the content is encrypted, and some aren’t.
 That’s because your blog posts and text are encrypted, but the image or resource being referenced isn’t.

 How Do We Know What Is Being Insecurely Loaded?

 Your browser will typically tell you what is being insecurely loaded.
 You can access it through the following shortcuts:

 Chrome: On Windows: F12 or Mac: Cmd + Opt + I

 Firefox: On Windows: Ctrl + Shift + I or Mac: Cmd + Opt + I